blaugold/fleet/packages/fleet/example/README.md

 - [interactive_box_fleet.dart] and [interactive_box_flutter.dart] implement the
   same interactive animation, one using the Fleet framework and the other using the standard components from the Flutter framework.
-- [simple_declarative_animation.dart] show how to use animate though a declarative style with `Animated`.
+- [simple_declarative_animation.dart] shows how to animate though in a declarative style with `Animated`.
-- [simple_imperative_animation.dart] show how to use animate though a imperative style with `setStateWithAnimation`.
+- [simple_imperative_animation.dart] shows how to animate though in an imperative style with `setStateWithAnimation`.
-- [stack.dart] show how to stagger animations through `AnimatedSpec.delay`.
+- [stack.dart] shows how to stagger animations through `AnimatedSpec.delay`.

 [interactive_box_fleet.dart]:
   https://github.com/blaugold/fleet/blob/main/packages/fleet/example/lib/interactive_box_fleet.dart